Accessibility at St. Peter’s in the City

-Usually there will be a mixture of things people say from the front, things everyone says together, and singing songs.
-Some people like to put up their hands when they sing, or dance a little bit on the spot.
-It is fine to do this or to stand still.
+Usually there will be a mixture of things people say from the front, things everyone says together, but, sadly, no singing at this time.

 Sometimes people in the main congregation will be asked to talk to each other.
 It is fine to join in with this, but it is also fine if you do not want to.
 You could say “I’ll just listen, thanks”.